Home Blog Page 298

 Scientist went further on this line of thought and suggested that since the human body is made up of 80% water, it could be possible that the moon does influence human’s state of mind and behaviour.
 However, to each research that proves the same, there is a contradictory research denying the same.

-But, there is concrete evidence that the moon affects human sleep patterns.
+But there is concrete evidence that the moon affects human sleep patterns.
 The evidence was published based on the experiment where 33 adult volunteers (of both sexes) of different age groups were made to sleep for several nights in a sleep lab.

 Researchers studied and observed the volunteers’ brain activity, eye movements and hormone levels.
 Gradually, it was found out that on the nights closer to moon days, volunteers took an average of five minutes longer to fall asleep, and slept overall 20 minutes lesser than their usual sleeping hours.

 Practitioners of Ashtanga yoga are asked to avoid doing yoga on moon days: full moon and new moon.
-The reason for the same is that one exhibits too much energy on full moon days, which might lead to injury and fracture in the body.
+The reason for the same is that one exhibits too much energy on full moon days, which might lead to injury in the body.

 It is, thus, advised, to indulge in activities that calms the mind like meditation.